 Click HERE to watch our worship livestream on YouTube.

 Click HERE for this week’s worship folder.

-Click HERE for Sunday’s bulletin insert “This Week”
+Click HERE for this Sunday’s bulletin insert.

 In case you missed last week’s worship, click HERE to view it!

 We are gathered by the Holy Spirit to confess our human brokenness, to wash ourselves in the healing waters of baptism, to listen to stories from the scriptures and to hear the Gospel message of salvation.
 We share a simple meal of bread and wine around the table of grace, and then are sent out into the world to share God’s love with our neighbors.
 The liturgical forms practiced here can be traced back to ancient Christian rites and rituals.
 As we live in the rhythms and seasons of the church year, we are continually encircled into the whole story of God’s creation and in God’s redeeming gift of life through the death and resurrection of Jesus Christ.
-Join us for worship on Sunday Mornings at 10:30.

 In our culture, children are too often manipulated by media and consumerism.
 They are bombarded by pressures to possess, achieve and perform.

 In Godly Play, they are given a few simple words, simple images and deep quiet.
 They are asked to sit in a circle and listen.
 They are asked to imagine and wonder and play.
 They are invited to meet with their Creator and Redeemer in God’s own story.